max-legrand/ztemplate/readme.md

 - Improved Error Messages: The current error messages are not very user-friendly and need improvement.
 - Advanced Styling: Currently, replaced text inherits the style of the placeholder.
 Future enhancements could allow overriding this style and expanding styling options for tables.
 - Multi-Document Processing: Currently, ZTemplate processes documents one at a time.
 Future versions should support processing multiple documents concurrently.
+- Windows support: Right now, there is some functionality missing that precludes this project from being used in a native Windows environment.
+Windows users should use WSL to run ZTemplate.